Evaluating the Usefulness of Paratransgenesis for Malaria Control: Introduction

-Here we aim to study the usefulness of introducing genetically modified $\emph{P. agglomerans}$ inside mosquitoes through sugar baits for controlling malaria, with a focus on quantifying the amount of baits required to prevent an outbreak.
+Here we aim to study the usefulness of introducing genetically modified \emph{P. agglomerans} inside mosquitoes through sugar baits for controlling malaria, with a focus on quantifying the amount of baits required to prevent an outbreak. { Although, like insecticide spraying, sugar baits need to be replenished at regular intervals, replenishing sugar-baits is more economical and environmentally friendly than the continual usage of insecticides.
+Furthermore, since this strategy does not involve the killing of mosquitoes, its usage would not put evolutionary pressure on mosquitoes.
+An objection may be raised that the usage of anti-plasmodium molecules may result in plasmodium which are resistant to these molecules.
+This problem can be avoided by using a variety of anti plasmodium molecules \cite{Wang2013}.}

 In the past, most studies have assumed homogeneous mixing between mosquitoes and hosts \cite{Reiner2013}.
 However, in reality vectors and hosts may not be well mixed \cite{Woolhouse1997,Smith2005}.
-In this paper, we not only study the homogeneous mixing case, but also the \emph{heterogeneous} case.
-Many studies \cite{Smith2007,Bousema2012,Smith2010} have shown that heterogeneous mixing between the vectors and hosts increases the basic reproductive number ($R_0$).
-For combating the increase in the reproductive number due to heterogeneous mixing, we propose an optimal targeted bait allocation strategy.
-We use the \emph{Susceptible Infected Susceptible} (SIS) model for human hosts and \emph{Susceptible Infectious Removed Susceptible} (SIRS) model with delay for vectors.
-Results obtained from theoretical analyses were verified by extensive simulations.
+In this paper, we not only study the homogeneous mixing case, but also the \emph{heterogeneous} case. { Studies \cite{Smith2007,Bousema2012,Smith2010} suggest that heterogeneous mixing between the vectors and hosts may increase the basic reproductive number.} Therefore, for the heterogeneous mixing scenario we propose an optimal targeted bait allocation strategy for reducing the reproductive number.
+We use the \emph{Susceptible Infected Susceptible} (SIS) model for human hosts and \emph{Susceptible Infectious Removed Susceptible} (SEIRS) model with delay for vectors.
+This is one of the first models which incorporates a removed compartment for mosquitoes motivated by paratransgenesis.

-Our contributions are summarized as follows: \begin{itemize} \item{Reproductive number $R_0$ is calculated and a stability analysis is performed for the homogeneous mixing case.} \item{Reproductive number $R_0$ is calculated for the heterogeneous mixing case.} \item{An optimal targeted bait allocation strategy is proposed and evaluated for the heterogeneous mixing case.} \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item{{ The reproductive number} is calculated and a stability analysis is performed for the homogeneous mixing case.} \item{The conditions required for a malaria outbreak is calculated for the heterogeneous mixing case.} \item{An optimal targeted bait allocation strategy is proposed for the heterogeneous mixing case.} \item{We analytically show that the reproductive number is inversely proportional to the square of effective baits for high bait attractiveness.
+We also discover that improving the attractiveness of sugar baits is more fruitful than increasing the efficacy of paratransgenesis.} \end{itemize}

-The article is organized as follows.
-The model is introduced in Section \ref{sec:Model}, it is rigorously analysed in Section \ref{sec:Analysis}, results obtained from numerical computations and simulations are detailed in Section \ref{sec:Simulation}, and the implications and interpretations of the results are discussed in Section \ref{sec:Discussion}.
+{ The article is organized as follows:} the model is introduced in Section \ref{sec:Model}, rigorously analyzed in Section \ref{sec:Analysis}, results detailed in Section \ref{sec:Numerical}, and the implications and interpretations of the results are discussed in Section \ref{sec:Discussion}.